Kenneth-M-Coding-Test/Tradefull-Test/README.md

 ## Kenneth McInturf Coding Test

-Thanks for giving the opportunity to continue in the interview process!
-This was a really fun project, and I am excited to show y'all  my solution
+Thanks for giving the opportunity to continue in the interview process, and I am excited to show you my project.

 ### Running the App
 - Clone this repo down, and run `composer install`